 3. NAPRA — Support Center for the Amazonian Riverside Population

-It's the project I know best because I had my experience of volunteer work in the Amazon with them.
-I became a volunteer at the beginning of 2019 and I plan to help them for many years.
-This organization's branch offices are in six cities of São Paulo: Ribeirão Preto, Araraquara, Catanduva, Campinas, São Paulo and São Carlos - where general meetings take place once a month.
+NAPRA is also the project I know best because I had my experience of volunteer work in the Amazon with them.
+I became a volunteer at the beginning of 2019 and I plan to continue to help them for many years.
+This organization's branch offices are in six cities of São Paulo: Ribeirão Preto, Araraquara, Catanduva, Campinas, São Paulo and São Carlos — where general meetings take place once a month.

 To volunteer at NAPRA you must participate in the selection process which normally takes place at the end of each year.
 You should also participate in the first semester training, which includes — besides classes — participation in fundraising actions and projects in the fields of health, education, culture, sanitation, income generation and social organization.
 All projects are designed with appreciation and respect for the traditional culture of local communities.

 It's okay if you're not a student or graduate in any of those areas, since training and volunteering with NAPRA is a chance to learn new things and contribute to the organization with your background and experiences.
 For example, I have a degree in Public Relations and have been able to find a way to apply my training within NAPRA's organizational framework while also volunteering in Amazon communities.

 Speaking of which, volunteer work in the Amazon with NAPRA takes place in three riverside communities throughout the month of July.
 Currently the communities are São Carlos do Jamari, Nazaré and Lago do Cuniã Extractive Reserve.
 It's a month of intensive work with the implementation of projects, immersion in the local culture and tons of learning with the community about the knowledge and culture of the forest.